Wednesday, July 22, 2015

 --spaghetti or chow mein noodles (I used Trader Joe's brown rice spaghetti)

-If you are using meat, put it into the crockpot.
+IPlace the meat you are going to use into the crockpot.
 I used frozen chicken breast tenderloins.
 Add the chopped onion and celery, and two cups of water.

-Cover and cook on low for 6-7 hours, or on high for 4.
+Cover and cook on low for 6 to 7 hours, or on high for 4.
 Shred meat carefully with two forks.

 In a glass bowl, mix the cornstarch, soy sauce, and molasses.
 Mix to get rid of the little clumpy balls of cornstarch.
 I ended up needing to use my fingers to really break them up--which reminds me that I should really make a batch of Ooblek for the kids.